vertaix/MOF-FreeEnergy/README.md

 ```

 ### TODO
-More details about how to process the data, train and evaluate our method will be added soon
+More details on how to process the data, train and evaluate our method will be added soon